e0328eric/vesti/README.md

 # Installation

 ## Prerequisites
-This project uses the latest zig (developer version).
+This project uses the zig version 0.15.2.
-On Windows, TeX Live (or related software) and Julia are required.
-On Linux and macOS, `freetype2` and `fontconfig` are additionally required.

 ## Compilation
-First, `JULIA_DIR` should be defined to find julia dll and julia C api header.

 If you want to compile with Tectonic backend, just run the following command:

 ```console